maxiv-science/contrast/README.md

 ## recorders
 Data is captured by recorders.
 Recorders are run in separate processes and get data through queues, avoiding holding up the main acquisition loop because of I/O. They can do anything with the data, for example saving to `hdf5` files or live plotting.
 See the `Hdf5Recorder` and `PlotRecorder` classes for examples.
 The former is very primitive still, but the latter is quite nice.

+Note how easy it is to write these recorders, and how easy it would be to integrate online data analysis, for example writing a recorder which serves data (or links to data) for an on-the-fly ptycho engine to grab.

 The `lsrec` macro lists currently running recorders.
 ```
 In [30]: lsrec